BensonNgu/CPP/Notes/README.md

 ```

 ### > <mark style="background-color:#FFA50035;">`auto`</mark>
-- allow the compiler to figures out the type of something based on the initializer
+- allow the compiler to figure out the type of something based on the initializer
 ```c++
 auto whatA = 5;
 auto whatB = 5.5;